 Setting real stone tiles in mortar or sand is mind-crunching work.
 These outdoor tiles are backed with plastic grids with interlocking tabs that simply snap together.
 Best of all: no grungy grout to repair or refill.
 Turn your deck into a patio -- they’ll cover any level surface.
 DIY-friendly, groutless stone tiles are about $12 per square foot.

 Corrugated, galvanized steel roofing panels make nearly seamless shower walls for this house in New Mexico.
 They’re held in place with trim pieces so there are no nails.
 Before the panels were installed, the walls were completely waterproofed with cement tile backer board and an acrylic sealer.
-The panels are cheap — $12 to $15 for a 2-foot-by-8-foot panel — and recyclable, making them a green choice that can help projects qualify for LEED certification.
+The panels are cheap -- $12 to $15 for a 2-foot-by-8-foot panel -- and recyclable.

 Sheet vinyl is getting better and better at reproducing the look of real stone tiles, complete with (fake) grout lines that you’ll never have to seal or repair.
 Premium sheet vinyl with a cushioned backing and 20-year warranty is about $3 per square foot.

 #4 Gorgeous Plaster That Eliminates Seams